jejung/python-deterministic-tools/README.rst

     @deterministic()
     def foo():
-        pass
+    ...

 * Note that the parethesis are required in this decorator.

 3. If you want to limit the cache size, you can pass the maximum number of cache register to the decorator, as:

     @deterministic(max_cache_size=10)
-    def foo(bar):
-        return bar.process()
+    def foo(bar): return bar.process()

-4. That's all.